longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 A nation must specify a default style.
 With the supplied rulesets each national style has direct relation to equivalent city style.
 The available city styles depends on the tileset used.
 Practically every tileset has four city styles: "European", "Classical" (Graeco-Roman style), "Asian" (Pagoda style) and "Tropical" (African or Polynesian style).
-In Amplio tileset, "Babylonian" and "Celtic" are also available.
+In Amplio2 tileset, "Babylonian" and "Celtic" are also available.
 If the tileset used by a client does not support a particular city style, a fallback style is used.
 Selecting a style for your nation is not that strict.
 Just try to keep it somewhat "realistic."